 - Brace the forks and drop outs.
 While more expensive bike bags and boxes may come with some form of bracing, most will not.
 Old hubs will do, and some companies produce braces specifically for this purpose.
 Your local bike shop will likely have a box of old plastic spacers which came on their frames when they were delivered.
 Chances are they will have held onto some to give out to customers who need them.
 They are light, and do exactly what you need them to.

 Choosing an Airline

-There seems to be no rhyme nor reason to how different airlines treat bicycles.
-For details on which airlines accept bikes as luggage and which ones always charge extra, to maximum weights and fees, have a look at our handy infographic.
+There seems to be no rhyme nor reason when it comes to how different airlines treat bicycles.
+For details on which airlines accept bikes as luggage and which ones always charge extra, as well as their maximum weights and fees, have a look at our handy infographic.

 Travelling with bikes – Travel Insurance

 Travel insurance has always been a little bit tricky for cycling, with cover often ambiguous and rarely including all of the features we need when travelling with bikes.

 The best comparison you can make is with winter sports.
 If we want to go skiing and be covered for medical mishaps or repatriation, our insurance has to list winter sports specifically.
 The same is true for cycling abroad, but unfortunately the travel insurers don’t make it anywhere near as easy.